sumanndass/Credit_Card_Transactions/README.md

 ### Overview
 - The dataset chosen for this purpose includes synthetically generated credit card transactions, containing transaction, customer, and merchant details.
 - Assume data are storing in various tables in 'Credit_Card_Transactions' database.
 Tables are 'city', 'address', 'customer', 'merchant', 'transactions'.
+  - One customer can have only one address, while one address can refer to multiple customers who may live in the same address.
+  - One address can only have one city, while a city can have multiple addresses.
+  - One customer can initiate multiple transactions, while a single transaction must have only one customer.
+  - A transaction requires a single merchant, while a merchant can be involved in multiple transactions.
 - But we will fetch 'address' data from a excel document because we want to fetch data from different location.
 - We need to load the data from 'Credit_Card_Transactions' database and from excel document file to 'CC_Transactions_Stage' database using ETL operation.
 - Then we will load the data to 'CC_Transactions_DW' data warehouse database.
+  - Deals with historical data
+  - Data is organized in multi-dimensional schemas such as stars, snowflake, galaxy/fact constellation, etc
+  - The primary use cases for this include business intelligence reporting and business planning

 ### Objective